 BLE / Bluetooth Low Energy

-BLE and Bluetooth Low Energy penetration testing guide covering device discovery, GATT enumeration, security mode assessment, traffic capture with Sniffle, and exploitation techniques for IoT devices, smart locks, wearables, and BLE-enabled systems.
+BLE and Bluetooth Low Energy penetration testing guide covering scoped methodology, discovery, Sniffle traffic capture, GATT enumeration, pairing and encryption analysis, and exploitation techniques for IoT devices, smart locks, wearables, and BLE-enabled systems.

 BLE (Bluetooth Low Energy) is used in IoT devices, smart locks, wearables, beacons, and mobile peripherals.
 BLE pentesting aligns with PTES (Intelligence Gathering → Vulnerability Analysis → Exploitation) and OWASP IoT Security Testing Guide (ISTG-WRLS) categories: authorization, information disclosure, cryptography, and input validation.
 Common findings include weak pairing (“Just Works”), unencrypted GATT characteristics, replay attacks, and MITM opportunities when encryption is absent or downgraded.